Address – CenturyLink Sports Complex

 Animals – Animals are not allowed in the CenturyLink Sports Complex, with the exception of certified service animals for the disabled.

-ATMs - There are three (3) ATM's inside the CenturyLink Sports Complex.
-Locations are as follows: In front of the Team Store on the main concourse, on the Boardwalk next to the Twins Gear Merchandise stand in the right field corner, and on the main concourse down the 3rd baseline.
+ATMs — There are three (3) ATM’s inside the CenturyLink Sports Complex.
+All locations are located on the main concourse, in front of the Team Store, and down the 1st base and 3rd baselines.